 You can also top-up with cash (no minimum payment) at the Library Service Desk during staffed hours.

-The University will not refund unused print/copy credit, so please ensure you manage your credit carefully, especially towards the end of your course.
+The University does not refund unused print/copy credit, so please ensure you manage your credit carefully, especially towards the end of your course.

 Printing and copying prices are as follows: